jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

     - method 2: use similarity measure such as a RBF (can also measure 2d distance)
 - When the target variable is scaled, the model’s predictions need to be transformed back to the original scale
     - Instead of manually applying the inverse transformation, you can use 'TransformedTargetRegressor' to handle this automatically
+- write a custom class to make my custom transformer to be trainable, learn some parameters in the 'fit()' method and using them later in the 'transform()' method